An in-depth report on the causes, diagnosis, treatment, and prevention of ovarian cancer.

 Treatment for Recurrent Ovarian Cancer

 If ovarian cancer returns or persists after treatment, chemotherapy is the main treatment.
 Surgery may also be performed to attempt an interval debulking, or to resolve such issues as urinary or intestinal blockages.
+Repeat surgical resections are best performed if limited areas of recurrent disease are seen and if the recurrence occurs longer than a year after completion of the last course of chemotherapy.
 Radiation therapy may be used to provide symptom relief.
 Clinical trials are investigating targeted therapy and hormone therapy.

 Follow-Up after Treatment